HDking/tournament-results/README.md

 In the tournament folder you will find the tournament.py file which contains the functions for the tournament results and tournament.sql where the SQL queries are stored.

+##Set up the database before you can start the program
+In your console/terminal:

+`$ createdb tournament psql -d tournament -f /tournament.sql`

+`$ python tournament_test.py`

 ##Tournament.py functions
 **connect()**
 Connects with the database